 Test Constructor Selection.
 On an annual basis the Joint Commission advertises and promotes its need for test constructors.
 A letter explaining the online application materials and selection criteria is emailed to dental schools, dental boards, constituent dental societies, and other institutions and individuals each year.
-All applications are processed by staff and presented to the Joint Commission's Test Constructor Recommendation Committee, which is responsible for recommending individuals to serve in the DLOSCE Test Constructor Pool.
+All applications are processed by staff and presented to the Joint Commission's Committee on Examination Development, which is responsible for recommending individuals to serve in the DLOSCE Test Constructor Pool.

-On an annual basis the Joint Commission approves and reapproves test constructors to serve in the DLOSCE Test Constructor Pool.
-An individual who has completed five years of service in the pool may reapply and be considered for re-approval as dictated by the needs of the examination program.
-DTS staff place approved test constructors onto specific TCTs based on the expertise of the individual, and the needs of the TCT and examination program.
+On an annual basis the Joint Commission's Committee on Examination Development approves and reapproves test constructors to serve in the DLOSCE Test Constructor Pool.
+An individual who has completed five years of service in the pool may be considered for re-approval as dictated by the needs of the examination program.
+DTS staff place approved test constructors onto specific TCTs based on the expertise of the individual, the recommendations of the Committee on Examination Development at the time of the individual's selection, and the needs of the TCT and examination program.
 A team is formed for each specific meeting, and disbands at the end of that meeting.
 These teams are flexible and may or may not consist of the same test constructors each year.
 Teams may be rearranged as needed in the event that a given volunteer is not able to attend.
-If a volunteer is invited but is unable to attend, an alternate volunteer may be identified and invited.
-Additionally, if a volunteer is invited to attend a meeting and does not respond in a timely manner, an alternative volunteer may be identified and invited to attend the meeting.
+If a volunteer is invited but is unable to attend, an alternate volunteer is identified and invited.
+Additionally, if a volunteer is invited to attend a meeting and does not respond in a timely manner, an alternative volunteer is identified and invited to attend the meeting.
 This process helps ensure teams have a sufficient number of volunteers with the required expertise, so that meeting goals can be accomplished efficiently and effectively.